yashilanka/Modern-Web-Boilerplate/README.md

 * Auto Browser Refresh.
 * Compass Utility Loader (We Love Compass but not Ruby Compass).
-* Auto Fetch Library from **CDNJs:copyright:** or **Google:copyright:** libraries base on package.json package version number.
+* Auto Fetch Library from **CDNJs** or **Google** libraries base on package.json package version number.
 (Eg : jQuery 3.3.1 will be CDN jQuery 3.3.1, if you wish to change jQuery version please change version number in package.json file.)
 * Integrated CDN Fallbacks
 * JS Uglify
 * Image Minify and Optimization